The classical-quantum limit: Introduction

 In our framework, the classicality of a subsystem is guaranteed by decoherence due to its external environment.
 Already well understood to play an important role in the quantum-to-classical transition \cite{zurek1994decoherence,schlosshauer2005decoherence}, the coupling to the environment in our framework leads to an associated decoherence timescale $\tau$ of the subsystem in question.
 By taking $\tau\rightarrow 0$, one can ensure that this subsystem is classical at all times.
 The key conceptual takeaway from this work is that a double scaling limit, in which $\hbar \rightarrow 0$ while $\tau\rightarrow 0$ such that the ratio $\E=\hbar/\tau$ is fixed, provides a version of a classical limit that may be consistently applied to subsystems i.e. a classical-quantum limit.

 The main technical result of this work is computing the explicit form of the dynamics in this double scaling limit, for arbitrary bipartite Hamiltonians for which a classical limit is possible, which is given in Equation \ref{eq: LcanCQ}.
-In order to prove the consistency of this dynamics, we show that the dynamics is a special case of the recently characterised completely-positive form \cite{oppenheim_post-quantum_2018,CQPawula}, which guarantees that the effective classical subsystem is well-defined.
-Equation \ref{eq: LcanCQ} thus provides a regime in which the general form of continuous dynamics introduced in \cite{CQPawula} could arise as an effective theory.
+In order to prove the consistency of this dynamics, we show that the dynamics is a special case of the recently characterised completely-positive form \cite{oppenheim2023postquantum,oppenheim2022two}, which guarantees that the effective classical subsystem is well-defined.
+This distinguishes our dynamics from earlier attempts at deriving effective classical-quantum dynamics from quantum theory \cite{HalliwelDH,diosi2000quantum}, and provides a regime in which the general form of continuous dynamics introduced in \cite{oppenheim2022two} could arise as an effective theory.
 The resulting dynamics is generically an irreversible open-system dynamics, with decoherence and diffusion controlled by the parameter $\E$.
 The complete-positivity ensures the classical-quantum dynamics may be directly unravelled in terms of continuous classical trajectories in phase space and quantum trajectories in Hilbert space \cite{layton2022healthier}, which are given in Equations \eqref{eq: unrav_C} and \eqref{eq: unrav_Q}.